Chewposhi/task_manager_typescript/README.md

 # Introduction

-This project is a web-based task management dashboard written in TypeScript.
+This project is a web-based task management dashboard written in TypeScript with unit tesing using Vitest

+## Structure
+### src: source code
+### test: test scripts

 ## Features
 ### 1. Add tasks